learn-co-curriculum/js-and-the-web/readme.md

 		image.onclick = toggleClass;
 	```

-3. The toggleClass function, which is called every time there is a click event, will remove a css class of image if one exists, and add a css of click of image if none exists.
-That css class makes the image spin.
+3. The toggleClass function, which is called every time there is a click event, will remove a CSS class of `image` if one exists, and add a CSS class of `image` if none exists.
+That CSS class makes the image spin.

 	```javascript
 	function toggleClass(){